Goseong military base shooting: Manhunt

-The reason for the shooting spree was initially a mystery.
+The reason for the shooting spree was initially unknown.
 Munhwa Ilbo reported that Lim had written a suicide note just before he shot himself, saying, "I had a hard time living in the unit because I was ostracized by my predecessors and successors."
 Lim was reportedly ridiculed by others in his unit who drew caricatures of him as SpongeBob.

 KBS also pointed out that although it has been nine years since the campaign in 2005 to improve the barracks culture, there were still bad practices such as abuse and personal attacks.

 Casualties

 The five individuals killed during the shooting were identified as Staff Sergeant Kim, Corporal Jin, Corporal Lee, Private Choi, and Private Kim.

 Reaction of the State

 The Blue House held a meeting of senior secretaries presided over by its chief of staff Kim Ki-choon at 2 p.m. on June 22 to discuss countermeasures against the shooting.
 "Unfortunately, I am sorry that this happened on the day the president returned from his trip," Kim Ki-choon said at the meeting.
 "We sincerely apologize for causing concern to the people," said Kim Min-seok, a spokesman for the Ministry of National Defense.
 "We will offer our deepest condolences to the families of the dead and injured, and will do our best to provide all necessary support and efforts."
 Prime Minister Chung Hong-won said, "The military.
 We must promptly arrest armed deserters under the auspices of police to prevent further damage," he told the defense minister and the police chief.
 Saenuri Party spokesman Ham Jin-kyu said in a commentary on June 22 that "it is really sad that such a terrible incident has happened," and consoled the victims, their families and wounded soldiers.
 He then demanded that the military make all-out efforts to promptly arrest those responsible to prevent further casualties.
 Kum Tae-sup, a spokesman for the main opposition New Politics Alliance for Democracy, called for a thorough investigation of the accident and strong measures to prevent such an incident from happening again on the front line.
 The first plenary session of the National Defense Commission in the second half of the 19th National Assembly on June 24 began with a silent tribute to the victims of the shooting rampage.